Home » Healthy Nutrition » Healthy Diets

 Well, that may not be the case.
 The Guardian recently did a story about the health risks of smoothies and fruit juices.
 In the article, Barry Popkin, who is a professor at the department of nutrition at the University of North Carolina, weighed in about some of the adverse effects.

 The British Medical Association published some research findings in August of 2013 that support the idea that drinking fruit juices or smoothies instead of eating actual fruit may not be such a good thing.
-The research concluded that eating specific types of whole fruits, like blueberries or apples, is associated with a lower risk of type 2 diabetes, while drinking fruit juice with blueberries or apples is associated with a higher risk of type 2 diabetes.
+The research concluded that eating specific types of whole fruits, like blueberries or apples, is associated with a lower risk of type 2 diabetes, while drinking fruit juice with blueberries or is associated with a higher risk of type 2 diabetes.

 So, what does this mean for us consumers?
 I know that for me, that plain old boring apple is sounding a lot more appealing than it used to, and I’ll think twice before substituting it for the fancy smoothie or fruit juice!